cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 The spec for channel handshakes and packets remains the same.
 See [ICS 4](https://github.com/cosmos/ibc/tree/main/spec/core/ics-004-channel-and-packet-semantics).

-In terms of connection topology, a user would be able to determine a viable channel path from source -> destination using information from the [chain registry](https://github.com/cosmos/chain-registry).
+In terms of connection topology, a user would be able to determine a viable channel path from sender -> receiver using information from the [chain registry](https://github.com/cosmos/chain-registry).
 They can also independently verify this information via network queries.

 ### Multihop Relaying